The Technologies Behind Our New Client Area and Site Tools

 Identify problems more easily & measure better

-The more granular the construction, the more easy it is to isolate a rotten part and replace it or fix it.
+The more granular the construction, the easier it is to isolate a rotten part and replace it or fix it.
 That’s one of the main benefits we see from the micro-services philosophy.
 We can more easily trace and fix issues with a specific function provided by a specific service.
 We can also better track the performance and usage of the different services so we can scale platform resources and prevent problems.

 3. JSON Web Tokens